Let me guess…

 “Speech is power: speech is to persuade, to convert, to compel.”Ralph Waldo Emerson

-Look at some of the greatest speakers in history.
+Look at some of the greatest speakers and leaders in history.

 Abraham Lincoln, John F Kennedy, Winston Churchill…